inossidabile/sprockets-preload/README.md

     }
     ```

-4. Track loading progress and show progress to user
+4. Track loading and show progress to user

     ```javascript
     //= include helpers